Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Introduction

-Finally, let us make some remarks about the case when the Gibbs measure \ref{eq:def of Gibbs measure intro} is defined by a a general proper lsc function $W.$ Then it essentially follows from \cite{d-l-r,berm10,gz} that the corresponding LDP holds for $T>0$ if and only if the corresponding free energy functional $F_{T}$ is a proper lsc functional (see Theorem \ref{thm:LDP general}).
+Finally, let us make some remarks about the case when the Gibbs measure \ref{eq:def of Gibbs measure intro} is defined by a general proper lsc function $W.$ Then it essentially follows from \cite{d-l-r,berm10,gz} that the corresponding LDP holds for $T>0$ if and only if the corresponding free energy functional $F_{T}$ is a proper lsc functional (see Theorem \ref{thm:LDP general}).
 However, it seems challenging to find a general potential-theoretic characterization of measures $\mu_{0}$ such that the corresponding LDP also holds at $T=0.$ In view of Theorem \ref{thm:det vs gamma intro} (and its generalization to Riesz gases \ref{thm:Riesz gas}) the problem of characterizing measures $\mu_{0}$ such that the LDP is ``well-behaved at $T=0"$ should be more accessible also in the general case.
-It seems likely that the answer should be given by determining measures for rather general interactions $W,$ but we shall not pursue this here.
+It seems likely that the answer should be given by determining measures for rather general interactions $W,$ but we shall not pursue this here and only point out that in the case when $W(x,y)=W_{\alpha}(x,y)+K(x,y),$ where $W_{\alpha}$ denote the Riesz kernel and the perturbation $K(x,y)$ is continuous on $S_{0}$ the present results (concerning the case $K=0)$ directly generalize.
+Indeed, since $K(x,y)$ is continuous it influences neither the energy approximation property, nor the determining property appearing in Theorem \ref{thm:EA vs det intr}.
+For example, this situation naturally appears in electrostatics in $\R^{3}$ with the screened Coulomb interaction (Yukawa potential) $W(x,y)=e^{-m|x-y|}/|x-y|$ for a given positive number $m.$